What year do you think this is?! Archer:

 Film — Live Action

 - Batman loves this trope.
 Reporters use very old fashioned cameras and a lot of the film's elements seem to be from The Forties, and yet Batman himself has very modern technology; far better than anything that existed when the movie was made!

-- Dodgeball: A True Underdog Story: Word of God has it that the movie was supposed to take place in the early 1990s, but the case of Anachronism Stew including Peter renting Mona Lisa Smile on DVD, as well as digital cable being in existence would suggest otherwise; it pretty much looks as if it could have been set in the present day.
+- Dodgeball: A True Underdog Story: Word of God has it that the movie was supposed to take place in the early 1990s, but the case of Anachronism Stew (including Peter renting Mona Lisa Smile on DVD, as well as the existence of digital cable) would suggest otherwise; it pretty much looks as if it could have been set in the present day.

 - Most of the time, The New Adventures of Pippi Longstocking seems to be set around the 1940s (when the first books were written).
 However, the characters are shocked when a local man "invents" a flying machine and Pippi's sailing adventures with her father seem to be out of the 17th century.

 - 10,000 BC appears to be set in prehistoric times, with the main character encountering both a wooly mammoth and a saber tooth tiger.
 However, he ends up somewhere that appears to be ancient Egypt or at least Mesopotamia (an emperor is having a large pyramid built).